secretnamebasis/simple-tela/TELA-DOC-1/README.md

 #### Guidelines
 - One `TELA-DOC-1` cannot exceed 20KB in total size.
-- Do not use any `/* */` multiline comments within any document or smart contract code as it may cause errors during contract installation.
+- If `/* */` multiline comments or non ASCII characters are used in the document code it should be encoded to avoid errors during contract installation.
+See [compression](#compression) for more details.
 - Example application code can be found in [tela_tests](../tela_tests/).
 - The dURL can be used to help indexers query details beyond the defined contract stores, examples:
     - Appending `.lib` to a dURL will mark it as a library for indexes such as in [TELA-CLI](../cmd/tela-cli/README.md).
+    - DocShards append `.shard` and `.shards` to their DOC and INDEX dURLs respectively to indicate it is a shard or requires reconstruction.

 ##### JavaScript
 - Accurate origin URLs for web socket connections can be generated using: